plone-ve/medialog.mobilethemeTwo/README.txt

 - go to the mobile theming control panel and choose which url that should have the mobile theme.

+- It is of course possible to enable the theme in diazo theme control panel and use it as a regular theme

 When you want to edit the theme, you should do this on the file system.
 If you duplicate it TTW, the overridden templates will not be used.